mibmo/conch/readme.md

 Leveraging the power of Nix for powerful environment-specific shells that are made to suit your project.

-Have a backend you're developing in Rust?
-No problem.
+Have a backend you're developing in nightly Rust? _no problem, there's an environment for that._
-Need to work with CAD?.
-Need to work with CAD?
-No problem.
+Need to work with CAD? _sure thing! try the `cad` environment._
+Making 3D graphics? _great! pull in the `graphics3d` environment._

+Doing something entirely different? specify no environment (or the closest to your usecase) and set your packages with the `packages` attribute.

 ## Usage
 Setting up a generic environment for working with Rust is as simple as